-Our effective tax rate decreased by twelve percentage points for the six months ended June 3, 2016 as compared to the six months ended May 29, 2015.
-The decrease was primarily due to tax benefits related to the permanent extension of the U.S. Research and Development credit for 2015 and onward.
+U.S. Research and Development credit for 2015 and onward.
 The reinstatement of the credit was retroactive to January 1, 2015.
 A tax benefit for the credit relating to fiscal 2015 was reflected in its entirety in the first quarter of fiscal 2016.
-In addition, the fiscal 2015 effective tax rate included a one-time tax cost associated with licensing acquired company assets to Adobe's trading companies, offset by tax benefits for the temporary reinstatement of the U.S. Research and Development credit in December 2014.
+In addition, the fiscal 2015 effective tax rate included one-time tax costs associated with licensing acquired company assets to Adobe's trading companies, offset by tax benefits for the temporary reinstatement of the U.S. Research and Development credit in December 2014, the completion of certain income tax examinations, and the revised estimates discussed above.